nurilee37/udacityms-3rdproject/README.md

 [Bandit policy](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters) is based on slack factor/slack amount and evaluation interval.
 Bandit ends runs when the primary metric isn't within the specified slack factor/slack amount of the most successful run.

 - Parameter setting

+We can set `C` and `max_iter` values in the Logistic Regression model.
+You can explore more parameters from the [Scikit-learn Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) Documentation.

 ```
 param_sampling = RandomParameterSampling( {
         "--C": uniform(0.001, 1.0),